balena-io/docs/pages/learn/getting-started.md

 ## Install the {{ $names.cli.lower }}

-Now that we have a device or two connected to a {{ $names.company.lower }} fleet, it's time to deploy code.
-The recommended way to deploy code is to use {{ $names.cli.lower }}.
-Follow the instructions below to install {{ $names.cli.lower }} to your machine's operating system.
+Now that we have a device or two connected to a {{ $names.company.lower }} fleet, it's time to deploy some code.
+We will use the {{ $names.cli.lower }} for this.
+Follow the instructions below to install it on your computer (development workstation).
+Choose the tab for your operating system.

 {{import "getting-started/cliInstructions"}}